cornell-zhang/heterocl/heterocl/samples/tutorial/backend_dev/tutorial.md

 f = hcl.build(s, [a, A, B], target='hlsc')
 ```

+Note that the default value of `target` is `llvm` on CPU.
-We can then generate the kernel by running the user program `python kernel.py` and get the following output:
+Finally, we can then generate the kernel by running the user program `python kernel.py` and get the following output:

 ```c
 void default_function(uint5 arg0,  void* arg1,  void* arg2) {